What is a printer/cartridge chip?

 Sometimes customers report issues with toner cartridges not being recognized by smart chips or with chips saying that their toner is empty when the cartridge still has droplets available.
 To avoid this problem, you should always power down your printer when doing any maintenance or replacing cartridges.
 Bad connections or improper installations of new cartridges can also cause many of these errors.
 Reinstalling the cartridge and following your manufacturer’s instructions with the power off can resolve some issues.

-For further questions or help on solving any chip issues, please contact our customer service team at 1-866-979-7463, by online chat or by sending us an email at support@123ink.ca.
+For further questions or help on solving any chip issues, please contact our customer service team at 1-866-979-7463, by online chat or by sending us an email at [email protected].

 Did you find it helpful?